Songonge/Data-Analytics-Projects/All Projects/HR Analytics/HR Analytics.md

 *	Implementation plan with timelines and resource requirements.
 *	Presentation to key stakeholders summarizing the report's findings and recommendations.

-Below are the tasks I performed:
-### 1. Data Acquisition and Preparation
+## Data Acquisition and Preparation
 MeriSKILL provided the dataset.
 I downloaded it from Google Drive.
 Then, I uploaded it in Power BI using the Get Data option.
 This dataset was unclean and had 35 columns and 1471 rows.

-### 2. Data Transformation and Cleaning
+## Data Cleaning and Transformation
 The first row of the data was used as headers using the option Use First Row as Headers under the Home tab.
 Then, using the Transform tab, I selected Detect Data Type to automatically identify the data type of each column and convert them where needed.
 Next, I
 •	Deleted redundant columns: this reduced the columns to 26.
 •	Renamed the columns appropriately.